PushkaraSharma/PushkaraSharma.github.io/_posts/2020-05-29-text_summarizer.markdown

 **In the end**, We have used `heapq` to find the 4 sentences with the highest scores.
 You can choose any number of sentences you want.
 Then simply joined the list of selected sentences to form a single string of summary.

-The final output summary for the *Natural Language Processing* article can be seen in the screenshot attached.
+The final output summary for the *Natural Language Processing* article can be seen in the screen shot attached.

 ```python
 import heapq